Henryk Jordan: Life

-Henryk Jordan was born into an impoverished noble szlachta family from the village of Zakliczyn, which over time moved to other places in Polish Galicia (for example Przemyśl).
+Henryk Jordan was born into an impoverished noble family from the village of Zakliczyn, which over time moved to other places in Polish Galicia (for example Przemyśl).
 His father, Bonifacy Jordan, gave private lessons.
 His mother, Salomea Wędrychowska, was a homemaker.

 Jordan received his high-school education in Tarnopol and Tarnów.
 In 1861, however, he took part in pro-Polish demonstrations for which he was threatened with expulsion from school.
 In 1862 he moved to Trieste and a year later passed his high-school examinations, in Italian, with honors.

 Jordan began his university studies in Vienna, and from 1863 continued them at Kraków's Jagiellonian University.
 He passed his science examinations in 1867 but did not receive his master's degree due to pneumonia.
 He went to Berlin and from there to New York City.
 While there, Jordan for the first time encountered the "Swedish school of gymnastics" for girls and young women, which became an area of interest for him.

 While in the United States, Jordan began his medical practice and also opened a school for midwives.
 After returning to Europe, he continued to work first in England, then in Germany.
 Back in Kraków, Jordan took on a number of leadership positions.
 From 1895 to 1901 he was a Member of Parliament representing the city at the Polish Diet of Galicia and Lodomeria.
 In addition, Jordan presided over the Kraków Gynecological Society, as well as the Society of Medical Doctors, and the Association of Polish Teachers of Higher Education (a precursor to the Polish Teachers' Union).
 Thanks to his efforts, physical education classes were introduced as compulsory into all Polish schools.

 Henryk Jordan's biggest achievement was to set up a public playground in 1889, with exercise fixtures modeled after playgrounds in the USA, the first in Kraków and perhaps the first in Europe.
 The Jordan’s Garden built on the grounds of Kraków’s Błonia included a swimming pool, 12 playing and soccer fields, as well as numerous running and exercise tracks.
 Facilities were added for indoor activities in 1906, in case of bad weather.
 The park was equipped with locker rooms and showers.
 On top of that, a free meal service was established for the children.